Wind Vane Definition

 This is helpful because, for example, a pilot needs to know the wind direction and strength to help him or her adjust for the wind when landing or taking off.
 A wind sock can also be beneficial at a golf course, marina, baseball field, or any other location where knowing the wind direction and strength is useful when participating in an activity.

 Digital Wind Vane – A digital wind vane shares many basic design elements with a classic weathervane, but is significantly more sophisticated.
 Quite often, a digital wind vane is seen as a component of a weather station, which will also measure conditions such as wind speed, temperature, humidity, barometric pressure, and sometimes rainfall.

 A digital wind vane will either hang from a weather station sensor’s underside, or sit atop a pole or housing of some sort, and rotate on a spindle.
+View the different wind measuring options in the AcuRite Olympus Series™ weather stations.
 At the end of the spindle will usually be an optical sensor that allows a digital processor to know the wind direction, typically up to 16 positions.
 The reading is sent to a digital display where the wind direction is shown on a circular graphic called a wind rose.
 Oftentimes, the wind rose will show (in the form of arrows) the current wind direction, as well as the previous two readings.

 Why is it Beneficial to Have a Wind Vane?